 Use Velcro Strips or 3M Dual-Lock or Command Strips

-Velcro strips, 3M dual-lock, or Command Strips can hold lightweight things securely in place.
-Just be sure to place them on areas that won’t be damaged should you choose to remove them.
-(Command Strips are specifically designed for easy removal by pulling straight down on their little tab.)
+Velcro strips, 3M dual-lock, or Command Strips can securely hold lightweight items in place.
+Just be sure to stick them to areas that won’t be damaged should you choose to remove them (Command Strips are specifically designed for easy removal by pulling straight down on their little tab, but even they caution that the adhesive used COULD react with the underlying material you mount them to… WE haven’t had that happen, but your mileage may vary, so be aware).

 - FOR TOUGH APPLICATIONS: Heavy duty VELCRO Brand strips with adhesive securely fasten to smooth surfaces including plastic, metal, painted wallboard